 I walked into the kitchen to find this strategically placed on the counter by my four year old son.

 He does this once in a while.
-Places items of food or drink on the counter when I'm not there and then disappears...as a not so subtle hint.
+Places items of food or drink on the counter when I'm not there and then disappears...as anot so subtle hint.
 It's usually things that he thinks I might say no to.
 Food or drink items that I consider a once in a while indulgence.
 (I've also found him 'hiding' underneath the kitchen table with a large spoon and container of Cool Whip.
 Then there was that other time that he convinced his brother to join him up on the counter to eat a bag of marshmallows while I was trying to catch the last few minutes of the Regis and Kelly finale folding laundry upstairs - but ha! caught them in the act!
 They think they're sooo sneaky.)

 No need to point out all the fatal parenting flaws going on in this picture.
+A big fat parenting FAIL all over the place here. |

 I'm obviously not against this chocolate spread - being that it's in my cupboards and all.
 And though I'm not a big fan of it myself due to having over indulged in it by about a thousand spoonfuls 4 years ago when my Danish neighbours introduced it to me, I can understand why it's appealing for most people, especially kids. (okay, okay.
-So there may have been times since when I'm feeling a bit crazy for lack of chocolate and I grab a few fingerfuls spoonful.)
+So there may have been times since when I'm feeling a bit crazy for lack of chocolate and I grab a

 I'm not saying that I don't allow him have it on toast for breakfast once in a blue moon...(I'll admit that when it's the third week of my husband being away on business and he's having a freak out about needing to have a cookie for breakfast I'll hand it over without a second thought.
 Child wears me down some days.)
 I would just rather him choose to eat something with a bit more nutritional value.